Editorial by Industrial Quick Search

 Piston Pressure Switches

-This switch is the most well-liked and frequently employed in various applications.
-When the liquid's pressure changes, the piston is moved axially, which activates the switch.
-This switch can directly or indirectly detect liquid pressure.
-Therefore, O-ring seals are primarily used in direct detecting to prevent liquid from entering the components.
-In contrast, a flexible diaphragm is primarily used in indirectly detecting to separate the piston from the liquid.
+This switch is highly favored and widely used across various applications.
+It operates by moving the piston axially in response to changes in liquid pressure, which activates the switch.
+The switch can detect liquid pressure either directly or indirectly.
+For direct detection, O-ring seals are typically employed to prevent liquid from contacting the internal components.
+Conversely, indirect detection uses a flexible diaphragm to separate the piston from the liquid.

 Diaphragm Pressure Switches